dbos-inc/dbos-docs/docs/cloud-tutorials/timetravel-debugging.md

 }
 ```

-We can add queries to the function to retrieve past database state.
+We can add queries to the function to retrieve past database states.
 For example, the follow code block adds queries to retrieve the user's greet count before and after it gets updated.

 :::tip